Nimamoh/Kaleidoscope-WindowsIntegration-Client/README.md

 ## How to install

 Go to [releases](https://github.com/Nimamoh/Kaleidoscope-WindowsIntegration-Client/releases).
-Grab the last zip and run setup.exe.
+Grab the last zip and run the .exe file.

 ## How to start application with the system